Tsar Bomba: Analysis

 The Tsar Bomba was the culmination of a series of high-yield thermonuclear weapons designed by the Soviet Union and the United States during the 1950s (e.g., the Mark 17 and B41 nuclear bombs).

 Practical applications

-Tsar Bomba was never a practical weapon; it was a single product, the design of which allowed reaching a power of 100 Mt TE.
+The Tsar Bomba was never intended to be a practical or mass-produced weapon; it was a single product, the design of which allowed reaching a power of 100 Mt.
 The test of a 50-Mt bomb was, among other things, a test of the performance of the product design for 100 Mt.
-The bomb was intended exclusively to exert psychological pressure on the United States.

-Experts began to develop military missiles for warheads (150 Mt and more) that have been redirected for space use:
+However, there were several "super-heavy" ballistic missiles that were developed by the Soviet Union whose early impetus was at least partially, if not entirely, designed to give them a capability to use warheads in the 50-150 Mt range.
+These included: